Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### Duet 3 Mini 5+

 [![sbc_setup_09.jpg](/manual/configuration/sbc_setup_09.jpg =50%x){.align-right}](/manual/configuration/sbc_setup_09.jpg){target=_blank}
-1. Put the SD card in the SBC, connect the ribbon cable to the Duet 3.
+1. Put the SD card in the SBC.
+1. Connect the ribbon cable to the Duet 3 and SBC.
 Note the orientation of the red stripe on the ribbon cable indicating pin 1.
+1. Connect a USB cable to the Duet 3 for power.
+1. **Ensure there is NO SD card in the Duet itself.** (Unlike in the picture shown!)
 1. The Duet 3 Mini+ cannot power the Pi.
 You must power the Pi separately.
 The Raspberry Pi is sensitive to the input voltage, and many smartphone chargers or other USB power supplies cannot supply sufficient voltage.
 Therefore, we strongly recommend that you use the official Raspberry Pi PSU, or another PSU specifically designed to power a Raspberry Pi.
 If the red LED on the Pi is not continuously illuminated, the power supply is insufficient.
-1. Connect a USB cable to the Duet 3 for power.
-Ensure there is NO SD card in the Duet itself.

 <p style="clear:both"></p>